jnozzi/cocoadev.com/SiteContent/General/ApplicationSettingsAndDocumentTypes.markdown

-I have finished my Cocoa app (not [[NSDocument]] based), and now wish to set up the document icons etc. and have my app launch when its documents are clicked etc.
+I have finished my Cocoa app (not General/NSDocument based), and now wish to set up the document icons etc. and have my app launch when its documents are clicked etc.

-I have been trying to get this to work in [[XCode]] by clicking the output target and going to Project>Get Info
+I have been trying to get this to work in General/XCode by clicking the output target and going to Project>Get Info

 The Icon File for the Application itself works fine, I have the 'Executable' and 'Identifier' down as the same thing, the name of my App.